mbolli/datastar-attribute-prop/README.md

 pnpm test
 ```

-Or open `test.html` in a browser to interactively test the plugin with Datastar.
-The test page includes examples of:
+Or open `index.html` locally in a browser to interactively test the plugin with Datastar.
+The demo includes examples of:
 - Single property binding (value, disabled, checked)
 - Multiple property binding
 - Different input types